How to optimize the Bank of America Premium Rewards card with Preferred Rewards membership

 On its own, without being enrolled in the Preferred Rewards program, this card includes:

-Cardholders earn a $100 annual airline statement credit, which you can use toward seat upgrades, in-flight purchases, baggage fees or other airline incidentals.
-This alone offsets the $95 annual fee, plus it’s easy to take advantage of with one single trip.
-You also receive up to a $100 reimbursement (in the form of a statement credit) toward TSA PreCheck or Global Entry, which is good every four years.
+Cardholders enjoy up to $100 in annual airline statement credit, which you can use toward seat upgrades, in-flight purchases, baggage fees or other airline incidentals.
+This alone offsets the $95 annual fee, plus it’s easy to take advantage of with a single trip.
+You also receive up to a $100 reimbursement (in the form of a statement credit) toward your TSA PreCheck or Global Entry application fee, which is good every four years.
 The card’s lack of foreign transaction fees further sweetens the deal.

 Cardholders enjoy multiple travel protection benefits, including concierge service, trip cancellation insurance, trip delay, baggage delay and lost luggage reimbursement, plus travel and emergency services.
 This is in addition to access to the Visa Signature Luxury Hotel Collection.